Quasar4606/BCS_Tasks/Goblet_Of_Fire/Goblet_Of_Fire/README.md

 Basic Approach:

-So in this task I have run this model for a total of 11000000 episodes in batches of 1000000 episodes each.
+So in this task I have run this model for a total of 11000000 episodes in batches of 1000000 episodes each.(around 40minutes for each batch)

 For the first batch I have run this code initializing a zero numpy array for the next batches I have loaded the preexisting q table to modify it.